emmt/YPlot.jl/README.md

 ***Important*** As of Julia 1.0 and PyPlot 2.2.2, interaction with Python3 is broken (it freezes the REPL until mouse moves into the graphic window) and Gtk3Agg backend is broken with Python2.7 even with the `python-cairocffi` Debian package (error message: *TypeError:
 Couldn't find foreign struct converter for 'cairo.Context'*).
-Hence, my recommandation is to **use Python 2.7 with Qt5Agg or Tk frontends**.
+Hence, my recommendation is to **use Python 2.7 with Qt5Agg or Tk frontends**.
 Perhaps Qt4Agg or WXAgg work but I did not tried.